Juneau Empire: History

-In 1960, Donrey Media Group bought the Empire, who then sold it in 1969 to South Eastern Newspaper Corporation.
+In 1960, Donrey Media Group bought the Empire, and then sold it in 1969 to South Eastern Newspaper Corporation.
 The company was later renamed to Morris Communications.
 In September 2015, the paper laid off five employees — three people in the business office and two graphic designers.
 Several newspaper offices were also consolidated into one location in Anchorage.
 In 2017, Morris sold its newspapers to GateHouse Media.
 In 2018, GateHouse sold its Alaska papers to Sound Publications, a subsidiary of Black Press Media.
 A staff photographer and a sports reporter were laid off in January 2020.

 On May 3, 2023, the Juneau Empire reduced its print frequency from five days a week to two.
 The paper has also shifted print production to a facility in Lakewood, Washington and decreased subscription prices 15-25%.
 The press, a Goss Community Offset originally installed in 1986, was dismantled and shipped to Seattle for storage.
 In March 2024, Black Press was acquired by Carpenter Media Group.

 In June 2025, the paper's editor Mark Sabbatini resigned and the company said he would not be replaced.
 Instead, the Empire was to be edited and managed remotely from Kenai.
 Sabbatini then launched a rival news site called the Juneau Independent.
 Soon nearly all newsroom staff at the Empire left to work at the Independent.

 In September 2025, four staff members who worked for the Empire and its two sibling papers resigned after Carpenter Media changed an online article written about a vigil held for Charlie Kirk after Rep. Sarah Vance wrote a letter to the company complaining about how the Conservative activist was covered.
+In May 2026, the paper moved into a single-desk office space.